ouboumour/blogging/DevOps/openssh/openssh.md

 to see logs that describe what's going on when another machine tries to connect to the remote sever.

 The file location depends on the Linux instance used.
-In Debian-based Linux Distros you can find it under **/var/log/auth.log**
+In Debian-based Linux Distros you can find it under **/var/log/auth.log**.

+## Simplify ssh connection
+As you may have noticed, connecting to a remote machine via ssh requires providing much information (username, ip address, port number, ...).
+In the real world, you usually connect to many instances.
+Which makes the process of keeping track of all prams for each even harder.
+Fortunately, you can store that information in a specific file under **~/.ssh/config** and gives them an id.
+That way you only need to provide that id, the openssh then will grab all the needed information by looking at that specific file.